Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Conclusions

 \section{Conclusions}

-This study presents the first systematic comparison of \emph{single-branch} and \emph{multi-branch} Deep Operator Networks—spanning both the classical and sequential (GRU-based S-DeepONet) formulations—across problems of increasing physical complexity, from single-physics to strongly coupled multiphysics regimes.
+This study presents a systematic comparison of \emph{single-branch} and \emph{multi-branch} Deep Operator Networks, spanning both classical and sequential (GRU-based S-DeepONet) formulations, across problems of increasing physical complexity, from single-physics to strongly coupled multiphysics regimes.
 The results yield three central insights:

-\begin{enumerate} \item \textbf{Architectural design must reflect physical coupling.} For strongly coupled systems, such as thermo-electrical and thermo-mechanical benchmarks, architectures that share parameters across all inputs (\emph{single-branch}) consistently outperform factorized (\emph{multi-branch}) (MIONet-style) designs.
+\begin{enumerate} \item \textbf{Architectural design should reflect physical coupling.} For strongly coupled systems, such as thermo-electrical and thermo-mechanical benchmarks, architectures that share learnable parameters across all inputs (\emph{single-branch}) consistently outperform factorized (\emph{multi-branch}) (MIONet-style) designs.
 This advantage stems from their capacity to model nonlinear inter-field dependencies.
-In contrast, for weakly coupled or single‑physics settings, \emph{multi‑branch} networks provide modest accuracy improvements due to their greater representational flexibility.
-This observation parallels classical distinctions between monolithic and partitioned solvers, now expressed through operator learning.
+In contrast, for uncoupled or single‑physics settings, \emph{multi‑branch} networks provide modest accuracy improvements due to their greater representational flexibility.
+This observation, within the DeepONet and S-DeepONet families examined here, parallels the classical distinctions between monolithic and partitioned solvers in traditional multiphysics numerical methods, such as finite elements.

 \item \textbf{Operator networks eliminate the runtime bottleneck.} Once trained offline, all evaluated models deliver full-field predictions in milliseconds, achieving up to four orders of magnitude speed-up compared to high-fidelity finite element solvers on modern high-performance computing infrastructure.
 This acceleration enables applications that were previously infeasible, including real-time digital twins, design-space exploration, and scalable uncertainty propagation.